 401(k) For Small Business in Sappington, MO

-At Correct Capital Wealth Management, our Sappington, MO financial planners and retirement consultants help companies of all sizes offer 401(k) plans that fit their business and provide stability for their employees.
-We take the heavy financial lifting off your plate, so you can spend your energy on growing your business while we focus on growing your and your employees' savings.
-Speak to a Correct Capital team member today at 314-930-401(k) or fill out our online form to get started with setting up a 401(k) for your small business in Sappington, MO.
+At Correct Capital Wealth Management, our Sappington, MO financial advisors and retirement consultants help companies of all sizes offer customized and effective 401(k) plans.
+We take the heavy financial lifting off your plate while you focus on making your business thrive.
+Call Correct Capital today at 314-930-401(k) or contact us online to get started with creating a 401(k) for your small business in Sappington, MO.

-Establishing and maintaining a 401(k) for a small business in Sappington, MO can do wonders for employers, your employees, and your business's bottom line:
+Establishing and operating a 401(k) for a small business in Sappington, MO can do wonders for you, your workers, and your business goals alike:

-• Attract and retain top talent — Offering retirement plans can be a valuable asset for attracting and retaining accomplished employees, especially if many Sappington, MO companies are hiring for the same position.
-Employees see a 401(k) as a valuable benefit, and offering one can help your business stand out, especially if they are offered to people beyond the highest ranking employees.
+• recruit and keep top talent — Offering retirement plans can be an important tool for attracting and keeping accomplished talent, especially if many Sappington, MO companies are hiring for the same position.
+Some employees will even quit their job over a 401(k), and offering one can help your business stand out, especially if they are offered to people beyond the highest earners.

-• Tax deductions — Both businesses and employees can reduce how much they owe in taxes with a 401(k) plan.
-Matching contributions employers make are tax deductible up to the annual corporate tax deduction limit on employer contributions, as defined in section 404 of the Internal Revenue Code.
+• Tax deductions — Both businesses and employees can benefit from tax advantages with a 401(k) plan.
+Matching contributions employers make are tax deductible up to the annual corporate tax deduction limit on employer contributions, which is 25% of covered payroll.
 The federal government also offers tax credits for first-time 401(k) plans and offering automatic enrollment.
 Employee contributions reduce their tax liability and their contributions grow tax free.

 • Increased financial security for employees — A retirement account allows employees to feel better about how they'll live in retirement.
-Greater financial security eventually leads to more productivity.
+Greater financial security ultimately leads to a more productive workforce.

-• Reduced liability — Employers assume a fiduciary duty to their employees when they offer retirement plans, which involves a a deep level of investment savvy and responsibilities.
-If you work with an ERISA 3(38) Fiduciary provider to assist you with your small business's 401(k), most of that fiduciary duty will go to them.
+• Reduced liability — Employers assume a fiduciary duty to their employees when they provide 401(k) plans, which involves a a deep level of investment understanding and obligations.
+If you work with an ERISA 3(38) Fiduciary provider to assist you with your small business's 401(k), much of that fiduciary duty will be passed onto them.

-• Simple administration — When you offer your small business 401(k) plan with a 3(16) administrator, they'll manage the lion's share of employee education, compliance, and administrative duties for you, so you can benefit from the rewards of offering a plan without putting in too much work yourself.
-Moreover, advisors can help with 401(k) payroll integration for further simplicity.
-If an employee moves to a new company, they can easily rollover their 401(k) to an IRA or new 401(k) without much hassle to you.
+• Ease of administration — When you parter with a 3(16) administrator to administer your small business 401(k) plan, they'll manage the critical tasks of employee education, compliance, and administrative responsibilities for you, so you can reap the rewards of offering a plan without much nuisance.
+Furthermore, advisors can help with 401(k) payroll integration for further simplicity.
+If an employee moves to a new company, they can simply rollover their 401(k) to a new retirement account without much hassle to you.

 Get Your Free Financial Plan Now